Nathanieljg/JuniorDesign/README.md

 1. In toolbar, select the run/debug configuration from the **Select Run/Debug Configuration** drop-down list
 2. Select **Run** and click **Run**
 3. If using an AVM, the virtual device will be shown.
 The application will automatically be started.
 If not, search for the application on the device and manually start.
-4. Application is ready to run any feature
+4. Application is ready to run any feature.

 ## Troubleshooting